mmeurer00/plant_finder/README.md

 3. Manually copy or click the clipboard icon to copy the link.

-4. In the user terminal type:
+4. In the user terminal enter 'git clone':
 ```
-git clone [github link]
+user@Users-MacBook_Air % git clone [github link]
 ```
 and press enter.

-5. Navigate to the Plant_Finder file.
-It should look like this:
+5. Navigate to the plant_finder file.
 ```
 user@Users-MacBook_Air plant_finder %
 ```